FelixSBuehrm/payguardml/README.md

     ```bash
     npm start
     ```
-    This will launch the Findec Electron application.
+    This will launch the PayGuard Electron application.

 **5. Building the Application Locally:**